zoran-horvat/price-calculator-kata/README.md

 Take your time to examine the requirements and select your development strategy.
 Play with the code as long as you feel excitement.
 There is no reward after completing this challennge.

+*If you decide to participate, you may fork this repo and develop your own solution based on the requirements.
+Don't be afraid to experiment and exchange thoughts with other developers.*

 ## Rules of Conduct
 **1. You are free to choose programming language and programming method** - This challenge is not a competition.
 There are no better or worse solutions per se.
 The goal is to evaluate expressiveness of languages and usefulness of programming paradigms.
 All languages and paradigms are equally welcome.